-Our HTML5 and CSS3 course and exam are based on the following Intended Learning Outcomes (ILOs):
+The HTML5 and CSS3 exam is based on the Intended Learning Outcomes (ILOs) listed below.

 Candidates can: